 The school has frequent visits from a Speech Therapist, who provides assessment and short block therapy.
 Occupational Therapy and the Physical and Sensory Support Service also visit the school where referrals are made in conjunction with parents.
-Advice is sort in conjunction with Visual Impairment and Hearing Impairment and the ICT where appropriate.
-During the COVID-19 school closure, many consultations took place digitally via Teams as opposed to school visits.
+Advice is sought in conjunction with Visual Impairment and Hearing Impairment and the ICT where appropriate..